symbench/uav-analysis/README.md

   and kept those marked with UAV or Both and saved them into the `data_hackathon2` direcotry.
   Used the `./uav_analysis/components.py` script to extend the `Propeller.csv` table with maximum and minimum RPM values.
+* Used `uav-analysis motor-propeller-analysis` to generate the `motor_propeller_analysis.csv` file containing all performance data for all combinations of motors, propellers and battery voltages.
+  We also generate performance data at 40 m/s air (crusing) speed.
+Used `constraint-prog pareto-front --neg weight power --pos thrust --save motor_propeller_analysis_pareto.csv motor_propeller_analysis.csv` to find one possible pareto front, and saved it into the
+  `data_hackathon2` folder.
+For some reason the at 40 m/s values seem to be off, so we do not use them for now.